cguttweb/nuxt-portfolio-blog/content/posts/css-grid.md

 date: 2021-01-29T17:29:12.091Z
 description: Overview of CSS Grid
 ---
-CSS Grid was introduced to the spec in 2018? and is designed to help make layouts easier.
+CSS Grid was introduced to the spec to help make layouts easier.
+Flexbox is grat but you can only use it one way either for rows or columns in combination with grid you can create some great layouts.

 To create a grid container use `display: grid` inside this are grid items